Fiat 127

 The Fiat 127 is a supermini car produced by Italian car manufacturer Fiat from 1971 to 1983.
 It was introduced in 1971 as the replacement for the Fiat 850.
 Production of the 127 in Italy ended in 1983 following the introduction of its replacement, the Fiat Uno, although the nameplate continued to be used on cars imported from Brazil.

-The 127, designed by Pio Manzù, is generally regarded as one of the most influential small cars of all time, and more than any other as the car which defined the modern supermini – with its body configuration and engineering template being followed in almost all B-segment cars that followed.
-Superminis typically emulate the 127's transverse engine layout, with an end-on mounted transmission and front wheel drive, and are sold overwhelmingly in hatchback format.
+The 127, designed by Pio Manzù, is generally regarded as one of the most influential small cars of all time, and as the car which defined the modern supermini – with its body configuration and engineering template being followed in almost all B-segment cars that followed; transverse engine layout, with an end-on mounted transmission, front wheel drive, and a hatchback.

 Series 1

 Developed towards the end of the 1960s, the Fiat 127 was launched as a two-door saloon in April 1971.
-A three-door hatchback, using an identical body profile but with a full-depth rear door and folding rear seat, was launched in March of the following year; this would prove to be the most popular version of the 127.
+A three-door hatchback, using an identical body profile but with a full-depth rear door and folding rear seat, was launched in March 1972; this would prove to be the most popular version of the 127.
 This was Fiat's first supermini-sized hatchback.
 The 127 featured a state-of-the-art transverse-engine/front-wheel-drive layout, with the transmission mounted on the end of the engine.
 Both design ideas had been fully vetted by Fiat, using its Autobianchi subsidiary 1964 Primula, 1969 A112 and A111 — precisely because the models were not targeted for large production.
 The larger Fiat 128, launched in 1969, was the first Fiat-badged car to use the same transverse powertrain layout.
 The 127, like the A112, used a shrunken version of the 128 platform, as well as the rugged Fiat OHV 100 series 903 cc engine that had powered the Autobianchi and, with various cylinder capacities, earlier generations of Fiat cars.
 The 127 also featured a unique transverse leaf spring suspension at the rear.
 Safety was another area of innovation: the 127 included an articulated steering column and crumple zones for progressive deformation under impact.